argp/iBoot64helper/README.md

 ## IDA support

-*iBoot64helper* now supports IDA 7.4 and lower versions (only tested with IDA's builtin IDAPython for Python 2.7 and Python 3.7).
+*iBoot64helper* now supports IDA 7.5 and lower versions (only tested with IDA's builtin IDAPython for Python 3).

 ## Decrypting images